nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 2. Using your preferred editor, locate and open `testmedia.html`.

-3. Locate the line around #17 that contains the following variable declaration:
+3. Locate the lines around #17 that contains the following variable declaration:

 ```
 let videoFolderAndm3Filename = "nickspeaking__en-GB__it";
+const videoUrlPrefix = "/transcribe.output.conygre.com/";
 ```

-4. Edit the variable to refer to your folder name.
+4. Edit the `videoFolderAndm3Filename` variable to refer to your folder name (the one created with the Media in it).

+5. Edit the `videoUrlPrefix` to refer to your bucket name.

+6. Upload the Web page to the root folder of your bucket.

-5. Now make both the Web page, and your folder and its contents public in S3.
+7. Make both the Web page, and your folder and contents public in S3.

-6. Finally, visit your Web page in a Web browser, and you will see your video.
+7. Finally, visit your Web page in a Web browser, and you will see your video.
 A sample is located here:

 https://s3.us-east-1.amazonaws.com/transcribe.output.conygre.com/testmedia.html

 That's it!
 You have successfully set up and deployed a series of Lambda functions that run in sequence using Step Functions.
 Your deployment is carried out using SAM, and you used CodeBuild to automate it.